-Brian Wolfman is currently Professor of the Practice of Law at Stanford Law School and a faculty member in Stanford’s Supreme Court Litigation Clinic.
+Brian Wolfman is currently Associate Professor of Law at Georgetown Law.
+He was previously Professor of the Practice of Law at Stanford Law School and a faculty member in Stanford’s Supreme Court Litigation Clinic.
 He is also a Lecturer on Law at Harvard Law School, where he teaches the appellate courts and advocacy workshop.
 Brian has argued five cases before the U.S. Supreme Court and dozens of other cases before appellate and trial courts nationwide.
 Brian served as Of Counsel to Gupta Wessler PLLC from the firm’s founding through March 2016.

 Brian is also a nationally recognized expert on class actions, preemption, attorneys’ fees, and access to the civil justice system, and has testified on those subjects before Congress and federal rules committees.
 He is a member of the American Law Institute and served as Advisor to the Institute’s Principles of the Law of Aggregate Litigation, akin to a “restatement” of the law governing class actions.
 He has published articles concerning class actions, preemption, and other topics.